 Emma’s blog on higher education and social change in Central Asia

 Emina is a PhD student in Higher Education.
 Her research interests are at the intersection of science, innovation and higher education, including science policy and how postsecondary institutions engage with public and private partners for the purpose of innovation.
 Emina also currently serves as Manager of Strategic Initiatives at U of T’s Impact Centre.
 Prior to that, she worked as an engineer in the electronics industry and also conducted R&D related to a nanotech start-up.
 Emina also spent some time as an economic development researcher looking at regional industry sectors and preparing business cases for R&D-intensive firms investing in Canadian science and technology.
 She currently volunteers for a local charity to help advance science education in low-resource settings.
-Emina received her BASc in Engineering Science (Nanoengineering) and MSc in Chemistry from U of T. Emina’s LinkedIn profile and Twitter.
+Emina received her BASc in Engineering Science (Nanoengineering) and MSc in Chemistry from U of T. Emina’s LinkedIn and Twitter.